bitrix24/b24restdocs/api-reference/sonet-group/members/sonet-group-user-get.md

 - parameter types are not specified
 - parameter requirements are not indicated
-- no error response is provided
+- no response in case of error
 - no examples in other languages

 {% endnote %}